 My plants began to survive and thrive.
 They took a licking and kept on kicking.
 They took the abuse and continued to produce.
 I think you get the picture here.
 As soon as my way of thinking changed, and my plant selection changed, my rate of success changed too.
 I didn’t have to worry so much about having a green thumb; I just needed a native thumb!
-This blog is written with the hope of encouraging you to develop a love of Texas native plants; but for some true inspiration, we hope you can join us this Saturday, May 18th, 10AM, at our Thousand Oaks location for our “Native Plants in Your Landscape” seminar with Drake White, Certified Texas Master Naturalist.
+This blog is written with the hope of encouraging you to develop a love of Texas native plants; see what they offer, it’s a lot!

 Why You Should Plant More Native Plants